oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    fi
    ```

- - You can use a WebLogic Kubernetes Operator sample script that invokes
+ - You can use a WebLogic Server Kubernetes Operator sample script that invokes
-   the same commands that are described in the previous bullet.
+   the same commands that are described in the previous bulleted item.
 See
    `patch-restart-version.sh` and `patch-introspect-version.sh` in
    the
    `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/`
    Model in Image sample directory.